Mexican Mangonada Recipe (Chamoyada)

 Instructions

-• Place the chamoy sauce and Tajin in a small dishes, rim the glass into the chamoy sauce then into the Tajin powder.
+• Place the chamoy sauce and Tajin in small plates, dip the glass into the chamoy sauce then into the Tajin powder.
 Next pour some chamoy sauce near the top and swirl it around to coat around the glass and down to the bottom.
 If you want you can add a little bit of the extra chopped mango to the bottom of the glass.

 Rimming a glass with chamoy sauce and Tajin chile powder to make mangonadas.